pulpul-s/CameraCopy/README.md

     "autoremove": false,                <- Select remove files after copying on start "autoformat": "exFat",              <- Select format filesystem on start.
 Can be empty or any of FAT32, exFAT, NTFS "formatprompt": true                <- Prompt before formatting, set to false if you want to format without confirmation (dangerous).
+    "checkhash": false                  <- Do a SHA256 hash check fo each file after copy (slows down transfer).
 }
 ```

 ### Notes
 Does not support MTP devices.
-Devices must have an assigned volume letter.
+Devices must have an assigned volume letter.<br>
+SHA256 hash check should not be necessary, since USB file transfer is error correcting.
+However if you suspect the integrity of the file transfer you can enable the option.
+If a hash check fails the source files that fail the hash check will not be removed, even when auto remove is enabled.